 FEATURE PRESCRIPTION 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 On to end of op.
-Existing Trees Inspect at each maintenance visit for issues 1 i e i e ı , such as disease, damage due to gales etc. Where damage/disease take appropriate action to ensure the tree line is safe (e.g. no danger to people on site due to falling limbs etc.), undertaking remedial pruning where necessary.
+Existing Trees Inspect at each maintenance visit for issues such as disease, damage due to gales etc. Where damage/disease take appropriate action to ensure the tree line is safe (e.g. no danger to people on site due to falling limbs etc.), undertaking remedial pruning where necessary.
 Prior to any works taking place a suitably qualified ecologist shall survey the tree to check for roosting bats.
 If bats are found the ecologist shall make recommendations on how to proceed (or not) with the works.
-Existing hedges Allow to grow up unchecked each season, but trim back each year to leave a 300mm height increase.
+Existing hedges Annual maintenance Allow to grow up unchecked each season, but trim back each year to leave a 300mm height increase.
 Repeat in the second and third years until the hedges have a 3 m height in summer.
 Trim the sides of the hedges, particularly to ensure that they do not impede access along the adjacent highways or pedestrian routes which pass through them.
 Trimming must be undertaken outside of the nesting bird season which runs from March to August inclusive and ideally in late January, early February.
+Ensure that the drainage function of any ditches is maintained, e.g. clear debris and maintain access.